Coronavirus: FAQs for Principals and Office Staff

 - Politely refrain from any physical contact with visitors; and

-As already highlighted, while some agencies are already cancelling in-person meetings and shifting to virtual meetings and conference calls, these are options all staff may also consider in lieu of face to-face meetings at your office so as to continue conducting business.
+As already highlighted, while some agencies have shifted to virtual meetings and conference calls, these are options all staff may also consider in lieu of face-to-face meetings at your office so as to continue conducting business.

 Q: How can I promote personal hygiene to staff and visitors?

-A: Personal hygiene is an important protection against coronavirus and all respiratory illnesses – this includes washing hands regularly.
-While auctions and open homes are now longer permitted, REIQ members should still practice preventative measures both in their offices and during private inspections, which may still take place.
+A: Personal hygiene is an important protection against COVID-19 and all respiratory illnesses – this includes washing hands regularly.
 It is critical to communicate openly with both clients and customers about the status of your operations, what protective measures you’ve implemented and how they (as customers) will be protected when they visit your agency or an inspection hosted by you.
 Promotions may also help incentivise clients and customers who may be reluctant to reconsider attending.

 Q: What measures should I consider for my agency?